flynnm20/SoftwareEngineering_Assignment1/README.md

 The tree can be defined with no parameter.
 Then you can define a root node and define left and right branches for that node manually.

 LCA:
+The LCA function first checks if the 2 elements exist in the BST.
+If they aren't -1 is returned.
+Then goes through the nodes in each path until it finds a node which is used in both paths.
+This then becomes the LCA.

 Testing of Code: